-Suppose, on the other hand, that we wish to maintain a constant transposition over a longer interval of time.
-In this case we caon't maintain the transposition forever, but it is still possible to maintain it over fixed intervals of time broken by discontinuous changes, as shown in Figure 7.20.
-The delay time is the output of a suitably normalized sawtooth function, and the output of the variable delay line is enveloped as suggested in the figure to avoid discontinuities.
+time broken by discontinuous changes, as shown in Figure 7.20.
+The delay time is the output of a suitably normalized sawtooth function, and the output of the variable delay line is enveloped as shown in the figure to avoid discontinuities.

 This is accomplished as shown in Figure 7.21.
 The output of the sawtooth generator is used in two ways.
-First it is adjusted to run batween the bounds d_0 and $d_0 + w$, and this adjusted sawtooth controls the delay time, in samples.
-The initial delay d_0 should be at least enough to make the variable delay feasible; for four-point interpolation this must be at least one sample.
-Larger values of
+First it is adjusted to run between the bounds d_0 and $d_0 + s$, and this adjusted sawtooth controls the delay time, in samples.
+The initial delay d_0 should be at least enough to make the variable delay feasible; for four-point interpolation it must be at least one sample.
+Larger values of d_0 add a constant, additional delay to the output; this is usually offered as a control in a pitch shifter since it is essentially free.
+The quantity s is sometimes called the window size.
+It corresponds roughly to the sample length in a looping sampler (Section 2.2).